 My family with 4 young children in tow recently visited Tokyo as part of a 2 week trip to Japan.
 It was awesome!
 There are so many things to see and do and for the kids, the entertainment options were endless!

-The main thing when looking at accomodation in Tokyo is basing yourself close to a train station.
+The main thing when looking at accommodation in Tokyo is basing yourself close to a train station.

-These stations vary in size and convenience but are your absolute lifeblood when sightseeing in Tokyo and super easy to navigate.
+These stations vary in size and convenience.
+But they are your absolute lifeblood when sightseeing in Tokyo and super easy to navigate.
 Taxis are expensive so the underground train network is your best bet for getting around.